mithom/streamlabs_rpgGame/README.md

 ## COMMANDS
 ##### general - Done
 * !create - Creates a new hero if you don't already have one.
-* !info - Show your level, eq, damage/defense, location, and specials/effects. - should be whispered (TODO)
+* !info - Whispers you your level, equipment, location, and specials/effects.
 * !move \[location] - Moves to the location and starts leveling if there are monsters.
 * !buy \[item] - Attempts to purchase and equip the desired weapon or armor.
-* !i - condensed version of info including experience progress. - should be whispered (TODO)
+* !i - condensed version of info including experience progress.

 ##### combat - done
 * !attack \[player] - This will start an attack on a nearby player which will resolve in 20 seconds. (will counter if you are attacked)